Elevating The Home Builder Customer Experience

 3. Education

 Your customers have studied you.
-And they've studied your industry.
-They have looked you up online, asked social groups about you and vetted you.
+And they've studied your competition.
+They have researched you extensively online, asked social groups about you and vetted you.
 All before ever blipping on your radar.
 This is both a pro and a con.

-If your branding and marketing are up to par, this works in your favor—customers come to you already knowing who you are and what you can provide.
+If your branding and marketing are up to par, this works in your favor—potential home buyers come to you already knowing who you are and what you can provide during their home buying journey.
 Better yet, they arrive ready to trust you.

 The downside comes when they don't like what they find through research.
 Perhaps they didn't respond to the branding.
 Maybe the copywriting didn't land, or there was too much information left to be desired.
 It’s crucial to consider the entirety of the customer journey, even before consumer engagement with the brand begins.

 The bottom line: we're all researchers now.
-If your customer experience doesn't account for all the time potential buyers will spend researching your brand and industry, you're likely missing something big.
+If your customer experience doesn't account for all the time potential home buyers will spend researching your brand and your competition, you're likely missing something big.

 Satisfied customers are truly a brand’s best form of advertisement.
-By keeping customers happy, they’ll be more than willing to share their experience with others and provide effective social proof for your brand.
-Even if a customer doesn’t independently provide a review, you can always ask customers with whom the brand has a strong relationship to leave honest testimonials about their experience.
-Not only does this provide a positive first look at your brand for consumers researching the company, but it also establishes brand credibility and forms a beneficial brand reputation.
+By keeping customers happy, they’ll be more than willing to share their home buying experience with others and provide effective social proof for your home building brand.
+Even if a customer doesn’t independently provide a review, you can always ask your satisfied customers with whom your company and team has a strong relationship to leave honest testimonials about their experience.
+Not only does this provide a positive first look at your brand for consumers researching your company, but it also establishes brand credibility and forms a beneficial brand reputation.

 Consumers strongly trust recommendations from others, this has been proven time and time again.
 Friends and family are often seen as the most credible source of information about brands according to 92% of consumers.